 The Department of English will offer each English graduate student in funding $500 to utilize between July 1 and June 30 in support of conferences and meetings where the individual is engaging in professional work at regional, national and international levels by presenting a paper within the United States or abroad.
 Please note that funding is not available for chairing and moderating panels.
 Travel to appropriate libraries, archives and field sites for the purposes of professional research, both in the United States and abroad, is also permitted under this program.
-In addition, MFA students who are traveling to a writing retreat for which there is a competitive selection process or who are traveling to the AWP to assist The Journal can also apply for these funds.
+In addition, MFA students who are traveling to a writing retreat for which there is a competitive selection process or The Journal staff who are traveling to the AWP to assist with the book fair can also apply for these funds.
 There will be no rollover of any fund balances across fiscal years.
 The individual must submit a travel request in advance (as early as possible) of the departure date.
 Individuals must follow the travel and purchasing procedures to utilize any funding.Pre-approval is required for any expense that you intend to be paid by University funding.
 You are not authorized to commit university funding without obtaining prior approval, regardless of the funding source.

 For each Ohio State Department of English graduate student in funding receiving an MLA interview, the Department of English will offer flight and hotel funding for a total of two years when that graduate student is on the job market.
 Reimbursement of the flight and hotel expenses will be based on reasonable and actual expenses supported by original, itemized receipts.
 University travelers should incur the lowest reasonable travel expenses and exercise care to avoid impropriety and/or the appearance of impropriety.
 The University considers “reasonable” business travel dates to be one day prior to the interview(s) and one day after the interview(s), and travel is directly to/from the MLA city.
 Requests for MLA interview reimbursement for graduate students no longer in funding, and for associated faculty, will be reviewed by the Chair on a case-by-case basis, in consultation with the Director of Graduate Studies.